HillaryDanan/abstraction-intelligence/README.md

 Aston-Jones, G., & Cohen, J. D. (2005).
 An integrative theory of locus coeruleus-norepinephrine function: Adaptive gain and optimal performance. *Annual Review of Neuroscience*, 28, 403-450.

+Chollet, F. (2019).
+On the measure of intelligence. *arXiv preprint arXiv:1911.01547*.

 Fodor, J. A., & Pylyshyn, Z. W. (1988).
 Connectionism and cognitive architecture: A critical analysis. *Cognition*, 28(1-2), 3-71.

+Gibson, E. (1998).
+Linguistic complexity: Locality of syntactic dependencies. *Cognition*, 68(1), 1-76.

 Guo, C., Pleiss, G., Sun, Y., & Weinberger, K. Q. (2017).
 On calibration of modern neural networks. *ICML*.

 Lake, B., & Baroni, M. (2018).
 Generalization without systematicity: On the compositional skills of sequence-to-sequence recurrent networks. *ICML*.

 Öhman, A., Flykt, A., & Esteves, F. (2001).
 Emotion drives attention: Detecting the snake in the grass. *Journal of Experimental Psychology: General*, 130(3), 466-478.

+Schaeffer, R., Miranda, B., & Koyejo, S. (2023).
+Are emergent abilities of large language models a mirage? *NeurIPS*.

 -----